 What is Program mode on your camera, and when should you use it?

-Program mode is one of those “odd one out” camera settings – one that most folks never try because they simply don’t understand how it can help their photography.
+Program mode is one of those “odd one out” camera settings – something that most folks never try because they simply don’t understand how it can help their photography.

 Yet once you get the hang of it, Program mode is actually pretty darn useful.
 That’s why, in this article, I aim to share everything you need to know about this mode, including: